cs1302uga/cs1302-ce14/README.md

    1. What kind of references are allowed for the variadic parameter of this method?
       List two two or three examples.

-1. Rewrite and document the `checkNull` method so that it only accepts references that either the same type or below a specific type in a hierarchy.
-Your implementation should only require a simple generic type parameter.
+1. Rewrite and document the `checkNull` method so that it only accepts references that are either all the same type or all below a specific type in a hierarchy.
+Your implementation should only require a simple generic type parameter (i.e., although the wording might lead some to believe an upper bound is required, one is not).
 To avoid confusion with the type parameter of the `cs1302.ce14.Container` class, please call this method's type parameter `U` instead of `T`.
 Also rewrite all calls to `checkNull` in other files so that they explicitly paramterize `U` to the appropriate type.
+No raw types!

 1. Compile all of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.